unkn0wnh4ckr/venom/README.md

 there is no install for this if your using the os kali linux there is nothing too install

+# UPDATE

+to update the venom framework just run the venomupdate.rb file or execute the update command in the framework

 # RUN

 ROOT IS NOT REQUIRED TO RUN BUT IS RECOMMENDED